zennro/scripts/setup.md

     sudo ln -s ~/src/scripts/s3backup.sh /etc/cron.weekly/s3backup

 Make sure not to include any periods in the symlink name in the cron folder.
+You may need to edit `/etc/mstab` so that users have permissions to unmount this drive.
+Add the following line

+    s3fs /mnt/backup/s3 fuse.s3fs rw,noexec,nosuid,nodev,allow_other,user=skipper 0 0